jhould007/YouTube-Downloader/README.md

 5) Click the "download" button.
 6) Find your downloaded video/audio in a folder created in your Downloads folder.
 7) Enjoy!

+# Disclaimer

+<span style="color:red;font-size:24px"> By using this tool, you agree to abide by all laws regarding copyrighted material.</span>